moxystudio/babel-preset/README.md

 }
 ```

+#### `targets` option

+The targets option has a very important role.
+By default, its value is `['browsers', 'node']` which means that the compiled code will work in both the Browser and in Node.js.

+When `browsers` is specified, the compiled code will work on browsers that are supported by [Google's browser support policy](https://github.com/awkaiser/browserslist-config-google).
+When `node` is specified, the compiled code will work on the last LTS or higher (currently `v8.9`).

+If your project has different requirements in terms of browser or node support, you may specify the [targets](https://www.npmjs.com/package/babel-preset-env#targets) yourself as an object.

+#### `dynamicImport` option

+Dynamic imports are supported but are dependent on the `modules` option.
+More specifically, the [syntax-dynamic-import](https://www.npmjs.com/package/@babel/plugin-syntax-dynamic-import) and [dynamic-import-node](https://www.npmjs.com/package/babel-plugin-transform-dynamic-import) when the `modules` option is set to `false` and `commonjs` respectively.

+For other `modules` types, such as `amd`, you must find and include a plugin yourself.
+Also, you may disable the `dynamicImport` option by setting it to `false` in case you want to disable the feature completely or if you want to choose another plugin.

+#### `env` option

+The `env`'s default value respects `process.env.NODE_ENV` and falls back to `production` if none are set.
+When env is `production`, some plugins that perform code optimization will be enabled.

+The `modules` default value is `commonjs` unless `process.env.BABEL_ENV` is set to `es`.

+### 4. Be aware of the caveats

+No, seriously.
+Read the [Caveats](#caveats) section as it contains crucial information and might require you to do a few more steps.

 ## Caveats

 ### Polyfills

-#### For libraries
+#### In libraries

-Shipping polyfills in libraries is, in general, a bad practice because it increases the overall file size of your app due to duplication.
+Shipping polyfills in libraries is, in general, a bad practice because it increases the overall file size of your top-level project due to duplication.

 The [transform-runtime](https://www.npmjs.com/package/babel-plugin-transform-runtime) plugin attempts to solve the polyfills and duplication by transforming `Object.assign`, `Promise` and other features to their [core-js](https://github.com/zloirock/core-js) counter-parts.
 Though, this doesn't play well with [preset-env](https://github.com/babel/babel-preset-env/tree/1.x/) because it inlines everything, including features that are already supported by our targets.
 Additionally, if different versions of the runtime are installed, duplication still happens.

 For this reason, you, as an author, should state in the README of your library that you expect the environment to be polyfilled with [core-js](https://github.com/zloirock/core-js), [babel-polyfill](https://babeljs.io/docs/usage/polyfill/), [polyfill.io](https://polyfill.io/) or similar.
-If your library uses `async await`, you should also state that you depend on having [regenerator-runtime](https://www.npmjs.com/package/regenerator-runtime) installed globally.

-#### For applications
+#### In top-level projects

-Simply include `import 'babel-polyfill';` or `import 'core-js';` at the top of your main app file.
-Those statements will be replaced with the necessary polyfills based on node/browser support.
+Simply include `import 'babel-polyfill';` at the top of your entry file.
+That statement will be replaced with the necessary polyfills based on the targets you want to support.

 ```js
 // in: